 When I was in NY last year and was talking to our friend about dinner suggestions, he recommended Robataya NY (炉端や) as a unique experience.
 It’s quite popular so we were lucky to make a reservation that evening as someone had canceled.

 The exterior is nondescript but the interior of the restaurant is intriguing as you walk in.
-There are two main dining areas, one in the front where it’s bar counter in a large half circle shape.
-In the back, the scenery is setup like a Japanese farmhouse, with bamboo decorations and dark wooden structure throughout.
+There are two main dining areas, one in the front where it’s bar counter in a large half-circle shape.
+In the back, the scenery is set up like a Japanese farmhouse, with bamboo decorations and dark wooden structures throughout.